Nkadankwa/blog/nkadankwablog/content/posts/sixthpost.md

 title = 'The Portable Cloud Experiment – A Failed Attempt'
 +++

-I started this experiment because I wanted a setup that felt consistent across all my devices.
-My tools were simple enough—Nextcloud for structured storage and productivity, Syncthing for distributed syncing, and Tailscale for secure remote access—and I thought that if I combined them in the right way, I could create a portable cloud that lived entirely on an external SSD.
-I imagined plugging that SSD into any machine, running Docker, and having the entire environment spin up instantly without depending on online services or complicated migrations.
-The idea was clean and appealing, especially because I moved between machines often and used a mix of Windows and Linux.
+I wanted a setup that felt consistent across all my devices.
+Nextcloud would handle structured storage and productivity, Syncthing would keep files in sync, and Tailscale would provide secure remote access.
+In theory, putting that environment on an external SSD would let me plug into any machine, start Docker, and carry the same private cloud with me.

+It was an appealing idea because I move between Windows and Linux machines often.
+It was also the kind of idea that only reveals its hidden assumptions when you try to make it real.

 But as the project stretched on, I realized the weakest part of the setup wasn’t the tools themselves.
 It was the assumption that I could